Education in Mexico: Education of the indigenous in Central Mexico

 The Spanish Crown made a significant commitment to education in colonial New Spain.
 The first efforts of schooling in Mexico were friars' evangelization of indigenous populations.
 "Educating the native population was a crucial justification of the colonizing enterprise, and that criollo (Spanish American) culture was encouraged as a vehicle for integrating" the indigenous.
 Fray Pedro de Gante established schools for indigenous in the immediate post-conquest years and produced pictorial texts to teach Catholic doctrine.

 All the mendicant orders in Mexico, the Franciscans, Dominicans, and Augustinians, built churches in large indigenous communities as places of worship and to teach the catechism, so that large outdoor atriums functioned as classrooms.
 Elite indigenous lads were tapped for training as catechists and helpers to the priests, whose small numbers could in no way minister to large numbers of ordinary indigenous.

-In 1536, the Franciscans and the Spanish crown established a school to train an indigenous Catholic priesthood, the Colegio de Santa Cruz de Tlatelolco, which was deemed a failure in its goal of training priests, but did create a small cohort of indigenous men who were literate in their native language of Nahuatl, as well as Spanish and Latin.
+In 1536, the Franciscans and the Spanish crown established a school to train indigenous men to be ordained as Catholic priests, the Colegio de Santa Cruz de Tlatelolco.
+It was ultimately deemed a failure in its goal of training priests, but did create a small cohort of indigenous men who were literate in their native language of Nahuatl, as well as Spanish and Latin.
 The Franciscans also founded the school of San José de los Naturales in Mexico City, which taught trades and crafts to boys.
-The Colegio de San Gregorio was also founded for the education of indigenous elites, the most famous of whom was Chimalpahin, (also known as Don Domingo Francisco de San Antón Muñón Chimalpahin Quauhtlehuanitzin).
+The Colegio de San Gregorio was also founded for the education of indigenous elites, the most famous of whom was Chimalpahin, also known as Don Domingo Francisco de San Antón Muñón Chimalpahin Quauhtlehuanitzin.

 Religious orders, particularly the Franciscans, taught indigenous scribes in central Mexico to be literate in their own languages, allowing the creation of documents at the local level for colonial officials and communities to enable crown administration as well as production of last will and testaments, petitions to the crown, bills of sale, censuses and other types of legal record to be produced at the local level.
 The large number of indigenous language documents found in the archives in Mexico and elsewhere have enabled scholars of the New Philology to analyze life of Mexico's colonial-era indigenous from indigenous perspectives.
 However, despite the large volume of documentation in indigenous languages, there is no evidence of that even elite indigenous women were literate.